kuruwa2/ctf-writeups/BambooFox CTF/Oil Circuit Breaker/README.md

    = pad
    = C[2] ^ nonce
 ```
-Where T' is tag, e stands for aes encryption, and L = e(nonce).
+Where T' is new tag, e stands for aes encryption, and L = e(nonce).

 So T' is profit.
 We also have information about L because:
 ```